Sexual Abuse

 Negative Certificate of Sexual Offenses

 The Negative Certificate of Sexual Offenses is an official document issued by the Office of the Central Registry of Sexual Offenders, belonging to the Ministry of Justice, which certifies that a citizen does not have a criminal record for sexual offenses.
 Organic Law 1/1996, of January 15, 1996, on the Legal Protection of Minors, partially modifies the Civil Code and the Criminal Procedure Law.
-In its section 5, with the amendment operated by Law 26/2015 of July 28, establishes the requirement of not having been convicted by final judgment for crimes against sexual freedom and indemnity to access and exercise trades and professions that involve frequent contact with minors.
-Consequently, the absence of a record for sexual offenses is currently required to be able to work as a teacher or monitor of minors, among others.
+Section 5, with the amendment operated by Law 26/2015 of July 28, establishes the requirement of not having been convicted by final judgment for crimes against sexual freedom and indemnity to access and exercise trades and professions that involve frequent contact with minors.
+Consequently, the absence of a record for sexual offenses is currently required to be able to work as a teacher or monitor of children, among others.

 How to request a Certificate of Sexual Offenses

-Foreigners must also attach, in order to obtain the certificate, a document certifying the absence of a criminal record from their country of nationality or origin.
+Foreigners must also attach, to obtain the certificate, a document certifying the absence of a criminal record from their country of nationality or origin.
 The Certificate of Sexual Offenses is managed by the General Secretariat of the Administration of Justice belonging to the Secretary of State for Justice.
 It is free of charge.
 Minors or legally incapacitated persons must apply through their legal representative.

 The request to obtain the certificate certifying not having committed criminal offenses of a sexual nature can be made by the following means:

-• At the Citizen Folder service of the Ministry of Finance and Public Administrations.
+- At the Citizen Folder service of the Ministry of Finance and Public Administrations.

-• By mail addressed to the Citizen’s Attention Center at c/ Bolsa 6, Madrid.
+- By mail addressed to the Citizen’s Attention Center at c/ Bolsa 6, Madrid.

 Where to request the Certificate of Sexual Offenses in person